 Sci-Fi Dine-In Theater Restaurant is an American-cuisine restaurant in Disney World’s Disney’s Hollywood Studios park.
-Sci-Fi Dine-In Theater Restaurant participates in the Disney Dining Plan.
-It also accepts the Tables in Wonderland card for a 20% discount.
-We paid out of pocket when dining here, as this restaurant is not a good value on the Disney Dining Plan.
+This review features food photos along with thoughts on the ambiance and cuisine at Sci-Fi Dine-In Theater Restaurant.
+First, some basic background info: Sci-Fi participates in the Disney Dining Plan and also accepts the Tables in Wonderland card for a 20% discount.
+We recommend paying out of pocket when dining here if you can, as this restaurant is not a good value on the Disney Dining Plan.

 The ambiance was actually that impressive.
 Intricately themed as a sound stage containing a 60s-era drive-in movie theater.
 While you wait in the lobby (and even with Advance Dining Reservations you’ll be waiting at least a few minutes), you can take a look at the details (including California labor law notices) establishing that this is actually a set.
 The B-movies that play on the screen at the front of the theater are actually movies within movies.
 Surreal.